7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Wide platform list

-- Analytics and approval locked to the ~$79 Agency tier
+- Analytics and approvals are locked to the top Agency tier

-- Instagram needs a workaround; profiles can disconnect
+- Instagram needs a workaround and profiles can disconnect

-Best for: Budget users who want dedicated evergreen recycling and Google Business Profile support.
+Best for: budget users who want dedicated recycling and Google Business Profile posting.

-Buffer is the simplest scheduler here, with a permanent free plan and reliable cross-platform posting.
-It is a good Hopper HQ alternative if you want an easy, no-frills scheduler, but it offers no content recycling at all and per-channel pricing adds up.
+Buffer is the simplest scheduler here.
+It has a permanent free plan and reliable cross-platform posting.
+It does no content recycling at all, and the per-channel price adds up.

 - Simple cross-platform scheduling